 All projects funded with CoC or ESG funds, except those that are specifically for survivors of domestic violence, must participate in the Online Navigation and Entry (ONE) System.
-The ONE System is a local Homelessness Management Information System (HMIS) database covering all HUD-funded homeless-serving programs within the Continuum of Care geography, and often other programs as well.
-In San Francisco, this database was developed by Clarity Human Services.
+For projects that primarily serve survivors of domestic violence, please refer below to the Housing Opportunities for People Experiencing Violence (HOPE) System (Comparable Database).
+The ONE System is a local Homeless Management Information System (HMIS) database covering all HUD-funded homeless-serving programs within the Continuum of Care geography, as well as non-HUD funded programs.
+In San Francisco's ONE System uses the Clarity Human Services HMIS Platform developed by the software vendor Bitfocus.
 The ONE System is administered by HSH.
-Data from the ONE System is necessary to meet several federal reporting requirements, including the production of Annual Performance Reports for each project, as well as system-wide reporting such as the Longitudinal Systems Analysis report, the bi-annual Point-in-Time count, and other reports.
+Data from the ONE System is necessary to meet several federal reporting requirements, including the production of Annual Performance Reports (APRs) for each project, as well as system-wide reporting such as the Longitudinal Systems Analysis report, the bi-annual Point-in-Time count, and other reports.
+All subrecipients and HSH grantees for PSH are expected to regularly enter data into the ONE System, and ONE System policy dictates data must be entered within 3 business days.